 - I think you get the idea…

-Text your buddy right now and make plans to go for a shoot!
+Text your best photography friend right now and make plans to go for a shoot!
 You can break the ice by saying, “Hey!
 We should go photograph [The Golden Gate Bridge] this weekend.”

 22. Create Your Own Hashtag on Instagram

 Do some searches depending on what project you are currently working on to see if the hashtag you want to use has already been used.
 When you find one that has no results when you search it, it hasn’t been used yet.
 Whether you are doing an ongoing photography project like a 365, 52, or 30 day project or just an ongoing personal themed project, you can create a hashtag for anything.
 If people want to join your project you can click on the hashtag and view what others have shared.
 Or in a year from now you can look back at the #31daysblackandwhite and remember that month you shot only in black and white.

 Photograph a 7 day Rainbow project.
 This is to take a different color as the focus point every day for 7 days.